Buying real estate in Indonesia?

 Everything you need to know before buying real estate is included in our Indonesia Property Pack

-1) You can only own property in Indonesia under a "Right to Use" title with conditions and time limits
+1) Foreigners can only own property in Indonesia under a "Right to Use" title, which has conditions and time limits

 In Indonesia, foreigners can only own property under a "Right to Use" title.